🚀 Parallel.ForEachAsync vs Task.Run in C#: A Beginner’s Guide

 👉 Each call respects cancellation.

-👉 No threads are wasted while waiting.
+👉 No threads are blocked while waiting on I/O.

 Example B: Heavy image processing (CPU-bound)